Statistics and Outcomes

 We treat the entire range of pediatric heart conditions – from the most common to the most complex and rare.
 We only treat babies, children, teens and young adults.
 This means we bring years of experience to your child’s unique situation.

-Seattle Children’s Heart Center is the largest pediatric heart program in the WWAMI region and the third-largest program west of the Rocky Mountains.
+Seattle Children’s Heart Center is the largest pediatric heart program in the WWAMI region.

 Total number (volume) of Heart Center surgeries by fiscal year